A Note For Anyone Who Has Thought About Suicide (Like Me)

 There are lots of reasons people wonder if it’s too hard to go on…

 …Mistakes.
 Sexual abuse.
 Loss of a child.
 Depression.
 Stress.
 Loneliness.
 Terrible parents.
 Addiction.
 Illness.
 People bullying you.
 Feeling ugly.
 A miscarriage.
 A secret getting out.
 Failing a test.
 Breaking up.
-The death of a loved one.

 This is really heavy crap to deal with.
 Don’t let anybody tell you otherwise.

 2. You can feel really good again.

 Pain is never permanent.

 In the blink of an eye, Job lost everything he cared about in life – his children were killed, his business was destroyed, and he contracted painful boils all over his body.
 He was in so much pain his wife said, “Curse God and die!”

 Maybe you have a friend telling you the same thing right now.

 Thank God Job didn’t listen to her short-sighted advice, because in Job 42:12 it says,

 “The LORD blessed the latter part of Job’s life more than the former part.”

 Listen, there are millions of people just like Job who will tell you that no matter how bad you feel right, you will feel great again.
 You will be happy again.